 Is there a link between birth control pills and breast cancer?

-A number of older studies suggested that birth control pills slightly increased the risk of breast cancer, especially among younger women.
+A number of older studies suggested that birth control pills — which often had higher estrogen doses prior to 1985 — slightly increased the risk of breast cancer, especially among younger women.
 In these studies, however, 10 years after discontinuing birth control pills women's risk of breast cancer returned to the same level as that of women who never used oral contraceptives.
-Current evidence does not support an increase in breast cancer with birth control pills.
+Current evidence does not support an increase in breast cancer with today’s birth control pills.

 What else can I do?